Jennifer Lynch: Other projects

 Lynch authored The Secret Diary of Laura Palmer to accompany the television show Twin Peaks which was created by her father David Lynch and Mark Frost.

 In 1993, Lynch directed the music video "Living in the Rose" by the British rock band New Model Army.

 On March 21, 2010, Lynch was a judge at the International Surrealist Film Festival and she worked as producer for the Corey Brandenstein natural horror film The Compound.

 An Australian documentary titled Despite the Gods, which chronicles Lynch's struggle to make the film Hisss, was released in 2012.
-The documentary was shown at the Canadian International Documentary Festival and the program described the film: "Out of her depth shooting on location with an Indian crew and two top Bollywood stars, Lynch turns her production into a vehicle for her own self-actualization, paying no regard to timeline, budget or reality.
+The documentary was shown at the Canadian International Documentary Festival and the program described the film as follows: "Out of her depth shooting on location with an Indian crew and two top Bollywood stars, Lynch turns her production into a vehicle for her own self-actualization, paying no regard to timeline, budget or reality.
 As the story in front of the camera derails, the story behind the camera explodes".
 She eventually disowned Hisss.

 As of 2015, she is also a member of the board of advisers for the Hollywood Horror Museum.